renovatebot/renovate/docs/development/adding-a-package-manager.md

 ### `updateDependency` (optional)

+Use `updateDependency` if _both_ conditions apply:

-`updateDependency` is used if the manager can not be updated with the standard replacing mechanisms and a custom replacement has to be provided.
+- the manager can't be updated to use the standard replacing mechanism
+- a custom replacement has to be provided

 ### `updateLockedDependency` (optional)

-This function should be used if dependencies in lock files are directly updated.
+Use `updateLockedDependency` to directly update dependencies in lock files.